Organ Recital by Martyn Noble

 Martyn Noble

-In 2023, Martyn gave the opening recital at Himmerod Abbey’s Orgelsommer in Germany; in 2018, he was fortunate enough to play for the UK tour of Miss Saigon in Bradford, Plymouth, and Norwich.
-This summer will be his fourth appearance as a répétiteur and Vocal Coach for Sherborne’s Summer School of Music and he will be continuing his annual playing of Evensong in the Hooglandsekerk in Leiden, The Netherlands.
+In Summer 2023, Martyn gave the opening recital at Himmerod Abbey’s “Orgelsommer” in Germany.
+In 2018 he was also fortunate enough to play second keyboard for the UK tour of Miss Saigon in Bradford, Plymouth, and Norwich.
+This summer will be his fifth appearance as a répétiteur and Vocal Coach for Sherborne’s Summer School of Music, and he will be continuing his annual playing of Evensong in the Hooglandsekerk in Leiden, The Netherlands.

-Martyn graduated with a first class Bachelor of Music degree from London’s Royal College of Music in 2015 and has completed his Fellowship of the Royal College of Organists (FRCO) and Licentiate of the Royal Schools of Music (LRSM) diplomas in Organ Performance in 2023 and 2011 respectively.
-Martyn has appeared live on BBC Radios 3 and 4 and has recorded for Novello, Boosey & Hawkes, and for choral CDs with Priory and Signum records.
-He also plays annually for Classic FM’s broadcast of Carols from Buckingham Palace, which airs immediately after HM The King’s speech on Christmas Day; 2023 was his first time organising and directing the choir for it.
+Martyn graduated in 2015 with a first class Bachelor of Music degree from the Royal College of Music and completed his Fellowship of the Royal College of Organists (FRCO) and Licentiate of the Royal Schools of Music (LRSM) diplomas in organ performance in 2023 and 2011 respectively.
+Martyn has appeared live on BBC Radio 3 and Radio 4 and has recorded for Novello, Boosey & Hawkes, and for choral CDs with Priory and Signum records.

 As a composer, Martyn has composed several choral works which are published by Chichester Music Press.
 His pieces have been premiered at Exeter University, the Royal College of Music, Hooglandse Kerk in Leiden, and as part of The London Festival of Contemporary Church Music.